 4.155 Through option 1, development might be delivered to be well related to the West of Waterlooville and North Whiteley existing strategic allocations at which employment uses are to be provided.
 Development here could also help to support the viability of the planned for extensions to these settlements.
 However, given the existing constraints at these locations it may be that development would have to be more widely distributed across the south of District which would be less likely to support the growth of these existing allocations.
 Residents may also not benefit from access to nearby employment opportunities.
 In the southern part of the District residents may continue the existing commuting patterns by car out of the District towards settlements such as Eastleigh, Southampton, Fareham and Portsmouth.

 4.156 Diversification of the rural economy in the plan area is less likely to be influenced by the provision of new housing over the plan period.
 This might be most achieved through support for non-agricultural uses in rural locations which could be fostered alongside agricultural uses.
 In any case, the evidence shows that there is limited requirement for new employment land over the plan period.
-Development through this option at the Market Towns and Rural Areas (including at the more important District Centres of Bishops Waltham and New Alresford) would be mostly restricted to existing commitments.
+Development through this option at the Market Towns and Rural Areas

+(including at the more important District Centres of Bishop's Waltham and New Alresford) would be mostly restricted to existing commitments.
 At these District Centres employment land would be retained and if necessary additional sites identified.
 The existing commitments and potential to provide a limited amount of new employment land at these locations would help to limit the potential for the stagnation of these centres.

 4.157 Overall, a minor positive effect is expected for option 1.
-The effect is uncertain, however, considering the unknown potential for additional development to be well related support the viability of the existing strategic allocations in the South Hampshire Urban Areas amount of housing growth at the South Hampshire Urban Areas would be substantially lower than option 1 (approximately 440 homes).
+The effect is uncertain, however, considering the unknown potential for additional development to be well related support the viability of the existing strategic allocations in the South Hampshire Urban Areas

+4.158 Through option 1A, a larger amount of development than under option 1 would be focused at Winchester Town (approximately 1,450 homes above existing commitments).
+The amount of housing growth at the South Hampshire Urban Areas would be substantially lower than option 1 (approximately 440 homes).
 This would result in a high number of residents having good access to the wide range of job opportunities at Winchester Town and also support the viability of the town centre.
 Limiting the level of development within the South Hampshire Urban Areas to account for the lower level of available land for new growth at the newly planned strategic allocations of West of Waterlooville and North Whiteley is likely to mean that development can be located to be well related to the planned development, to better support its viability.
 However, the smaller scale of growth may be less supportive of substantial economic growth.
 This approach is likely to help support good access for new residents to jobs at these settlements and limit the need for out commuting.
 Furthermore, it is likely to help prevent the loss of viable employment sites to other types of use.